 Students who fail to meet this requirement at the end of the spring semester will be notified by the Financial Aid Office by email and by a letter sent to their home address.
 Students will be ineligible for financial aid for the next academic year.

 Students who are identified as not making SAP may appeal their status to the Financial Aid Office.
 Students must demonstrate they had extenuating circumstances, beyond the normal demands of student life, during the course of the year that led them to not making SAP.
 The appeal must include the following elements:

 Appeals regarding SAP and financial aid eligibility may be submitted by completing the online SAP Appeal form.

 If the appeal is approved, the student will be placed on SAP probation for one semester and will be awarded financial aid.
-The financial aid award will be made on a funds-available basis.
-The student may be required to work with staff to develop an approach for overcoming whatever is preventing him or her from progressing academically.
+The financial aid award will be made on a funds available basis.
+Before the funds are awarded, students may be required to work with the Academic Advising Office to develop a plan for overcoming whatever is preventing the student from progressing academically.